-Both the selectivity for the hake fleet and the selectivity of the net fleet did not support dome-shaped selectivity and were more different than in 2015 assessment (Figure 45).
-The estimated selectivity curves for the Triennial and NWFSC WCGBT surveys were similar except that the triennial survey selected larger fish (Figure 45).
+Both the selectivity for the hake fleet and the selectivity of the net fleet did not support dome-shaped selectivity (Figure 46).
+The estimated selectivity curves for the Triennial and NWFSC WCGBT surveys were similar to each other except that the triennial survey selected larger fish (Figure 46).
 The NWFSC WCGBT survey was no longer minimally dome-shaped as in the 2015 assessment.

-In 2015, additional survey variability (process error added directly to each year's input variability) for the triennial and NWFSC WCGBT surveys was not estimated in the model because when it was estimated the estimate was zero.
+In 2015, additional survey variability (process error added directly to each year's input variability) for the triennial and NWFSC WCGBT surveys was not estimated in the model because the estimate was zero.
 To avoid bound issues in estimation of the Hessian, the authors fixed these at zero because the model-based results provided reasonable estimates of variance.
 We retained the same modelling approach for the update assessment.
 The additional standard deviation added to the fishery-dependent indices was quite large, ranging from 0.16 for the bottom trawl index and 0.58 for the foreign at-sea hake fleet.
 The additional variability on the juvenile survey was the highest, at 0.83, giving the index very little weight in the model.

-The estimates of maximum size for both females and males (Table 22) were not unexpected given the data in Figure 34.
+The estimates of maximum size for both females and males (Table 23) were not unexpected given the data in Figure 35.
 Estimates of k were slightly different in the model, but that is expected when accounting for selectivity.
-Estimated growth curves are shown in (Figure 46).
+Estimated growth curves are shown in (Figure 47).

-Estimates of recruitment suggest that the Widow Rockfish population is characterized by variable recruitment with occasional strong recruitments and periods of low recruitment (Figure 47).
+Estimates of recruitment suggest that the Widow Rockfish population is characterized by variable recruitment with occasional strong recruitments and periods of low recruitment (Figure 48).
 There is little information regarding recruitment prior to 1965, and the uncertainty in these estimates is expressed in the model.
 There are very large, but uncertain, estimates of recruitment in 2013, 1970, 2008, and 1971.
 Other large recruitment events (in descending order of magnitude) occurred in 1978, 2014, 1981, 2010, and 1991.
 The five lowest recruitments (in ascending order) occurred in 2012, 2011, 1976, 2007, and 1973.
 Estimates of recruitment appear to be episodic and characterized by periods of low recruitment.
 Two of the four largest estimated recruitments occurred in the last 11 years.